|Combined General Radiology||5 months|

 |Magnetic Resonance Imaging||2|

 |Armed Forces Institute of Pathology||1.5|

-The program director assures that the resident complete AOCR required examinations.
+The program director assures that the resident completes ACGME and/or AOCR required examinations.

 Subspecialty rotations are provided in pediatric radiology at Children's Hospital of Michigan in the Detroit Medical Center, affiliated with Wayne State University School of Medicine.

 Additional elective time or variation in the current required elective are made on an individual basis.
-Botsford Hospital Department of Radiology has affiliations with the Armed Forces Institute of Pathology at Walter Reed Army Medical Center in Washington, D.C., at William Beaumont Hospital in Royal Oak, Michigan in nuclear radiology, at Harper Hospital in the Detroit Medical Center, affiliated with Wayne State University School of Medicine in neuroradiology, at Michigan Institute for Neurological Disorders for neuroradiology, and at Michigan State University's Radiology Department for magnetic resonance Imaging.
+Botsford Hospital Department of Radiology has affiliations with the Armed Forces Institute of Pathology at Walter Reed Army Medical Center in Washington, D.C., and William Beaumont Hospital in Royal Oak, Michigan, for nuclear, chest and neuroradiology rotations, as well as at Michigan State University's Radiology Department for magnetic resonance imaging.

-In accordance with AOA guidelines and with approval by the Program Director and Director of Medical Education.
+In accordance with ACGME and AOA guidelines and with approval by the Program Director and Director of Medical Education.

 Each resident is on-call for specific periods of time.
 Frequency is based on the number of residents in the program.
 The resident assigned on-call responsibility is required to be in house.